chunatech/daaru/docs/installation.md

 powershell build.ps1
 ```

-the finished build will be located in `/build/release/{your_os_tag}/cweed` complete with default directory structure.
+the finished build will be located in `/build/release/{your_os_tag}/daaru` complete with default directory structure.
-Move the entire `cweed` directory from this location to wherever you intend to install cweed.
+Move the entire `daaru` directory from this location to wherever you intend to install daaru.

 <br />

 ## Installation

 <!-- TODO: set up release hyperlink -->
-1. Either obtain a [release](), or build cWeed.
+1. Either obtain a [release](), or build daaru.
-2. Place the `cweed` directory in the installation location of your choice
+2. Place the `daaru` directory in the installation location of your choice
 3. Obtain a chromedriver for your version of chrome
-4. place the chromedriver in the `drivers` folder of your cweed installation.
+4. place the chromedriver in the `drivers` folder of your daaru installation.
-Alternatively cWeed can be configured to look elsewhere for the driver via a
+Alternatively daaru can be configured to look elsewhere for the driver via a
 `config.json` file.
-See [configuring cWeed]()
+See [configuring daaru]()
 5. Configure the application according to your needs via `config.json`